Sinixt: Return to Canada

 In her book, Keeping the Lakes Way, B.C. author Paula Pryce relates stories shared with her by Sinixt elders living in Washington State about visiting "the Northern Territory" from time to time after the extinction, "to pick berries, trade fish and visit sacred sites."

 A permanent Sinixt presence was re-established in British Columbia during the late 1980s when, following direction by an Elder, a number of Sinixt descendants returned to the Slocan Valley to protest road building affecting an important village site, now called the Vallican Heritage Site.
 A bridge being built at Vallican resulted in a road being placed very near the large pithouse village and ancient burial site.
 Since 1989, a permanent Sinixt presence continues in the Slocan Valley, with local members overseeing the repatriation of remains and playing an increasing role in local affairs.

 Archaeology

 Publication in the early 21st century of archaeological work has suggested the traditional society was complex.
 This is in line with historic, ethnographic, and contemporary Sinixt accounts of a socially and economically advanced society.
 Pithouses in the Slocan Valley are among the earliest very large houses of this type, with some having diameters of over 20 metres (66 feet).
 The Slocan Narrows site also included some of the most recent very large pithouses.
 This and other evidence of a hierarchical and stratified society has led a leading scholar to state that the Sinixt's society was among the most complex of the entire region.
 Major hydroelectric projects along the Columbia and Kootenay rivers resulted in the flooding of many graveyards and the majority of Sinixt village sites, preventing excavation and study of these historic areas.

+Language

+The Sinixt speak their own distinct dialect of the Okanagan language known endonymically as n̓səl̓xčin̓ (Salish people's language).
+Despite strong similarities with other Okanagan languages, the Sinixt Nation on their website has stated that they wish to preserve all dialectic differences even if the differences are only minor.